MBilalQureshi/iq-quiz-game-js/README.md

 - Main Screen
     - On Main screen once user is greeted, he/she is asked to enter a username.
-    - The username should not exceed 10 charcters.
+    - The username should not exceed 10 characters.

 ![Screenshot of main screen](/documentation/readme_img/main-screen.png)